 The speeding car accident lawyers at Chris Hudson Law Group can help if you were injured in a collision caused by a speeding driver.
 Call us at (706) 690-4613 for help with your case.

 Everyone knows it’s dangerous to break basic traffic laws.
 Driving too fast is reckless behavior that could cause a severe car accident.

-Despite taking basic precautions, you’re at risk if you cross paths with a motorist who’s speeding.
-The resulting injuries range from minor to life-threatening.
+Despite taking basic precautions yourself, you’re at risk if you cross paths with a motorist who’s speeding.
+The injuries that result from high-speed crashes range from minor to life-threatening.
 You could require months of treatment and time away from work.
 That adds up to expensive medical bills and the inability to earn a living.